 Avoid the Sunday Blues: Soak up every last bit of Kyrgyz sunshine by taking a relaxing boat ride out on the lake.
 This can be likely booked through your place of accommodation or through any of the local tourism offices around the lake.

 A stone’s throw from Uzbekistan in the Fergana Valley, Osh is a dynamic and lively city rich in history, an experience sure to provide fodder for conversations that will make it obvious you are the most interesting person in the room.
 Go you!

 If you’re in the mood for: Experiencing a cultural hub of Central Asia, complete with the region’s largest bazaar for the marathon shopping trip of your dreams.

 Route to take: Skip the long drive and catch a 40-minute flight out of Manas International Airport.

 Your agenda: The second largest city in Kyrgyzstan, some consider Osh to be the cultural capital of the country.
 Book a room at the mid-priced Ethno-Hotel and enjoy its delightfully tacky Kyrgyz-themed décor.
-Wander around the bazaar, extending miles long, and haggle for your knock-off designer sunglasses, brought over the nearby Chinese border.
+Wander around the bazaar, extending for miles, and haggle for knockoff designer sunglasses brought over the nearby Chinese border.
 Respectfully visit the Osh Mosque, the largest in the region.
-Also worth a visit is the sacred Sulaiman-Too Mountain, where you can walk the trails zig-zagging up to the three museums and art gallery on top.
+Also worth a visit is the sacred Sulaiman-Too Mountain, where you can walk the trails zig-zagging up to the three museums and art gallery.